-As many of you know we use bamboo fabric for our bed sheet and pillow case ranges.
+As many of you know, we use bamboo fabric for our bed sheets and pillow case ranges.
 This post will explain why bamboo is such an amazing material!

 Bamboo plantations are incredibly easy to maintain as bamboo does not need any pesticides or fertilizer to grow and only uses a small amount of water compared to other plants for textiles such as cotton.

 The bamboo fabric is also environmentally friendly in its own way as it can be washed at 30 degrees and air dries twice as fast as cotton.
 So there’s no need to use extra electricity on tumble drying.
 The fabric used for bed sheets and clothes is 100% biodegradable!
 So fantastic for the environment.

 Bamboo is a very versatile material that can be used to make furniture like tables and chairs and even houses and wall insulation!
 Although bamboo in its raw form is very tough, the fibre is twice as soft as cotton with a silky cashmere touch!

 Here comes the Sciency bit! –

 The fabric is made out of bamboo fibres which are produced by submerging and crushing the bamboo in a Sodium Hydroxide solution which dissolves the bamboo cellulose (the fibres).
 Carbon Disulfide is then added to get the mix ready to regenerate the dissolved fibres which are then drawn out of the solution and dried.
 Once dried, the fibres are spun into yarn in the same process as any other textile fibre.